 What happens when an adult with ADHD gets hit with the news that their life partner—and frequently, the point of stability in the marriage—is ill or terminally ill? more than the relationship has been threatened.
-Not only are we facing the loss of someone we love—and when an ADHDer loves, it goes deep—our whole stability is threatened.”
+Not only are we facing the loss of someone we love—and when an ADHDer loves, it goes deep—our whole stability is threatened.

 So began an e-mail from my friend Tricia, who has ADHD and speaks from first-hand experience.
-She responded to my request for advice for James, a reader of this blog.
-He had written to ask me how to best help care for his ill partner without letting his ADHD symptoms thwart his best intentions.
+She responded to my request for advice on this topic.
+James, an ADHD Roller Coaster blog reader, had ask me how to best help care for his ill partner without letting his ADHD symptoms thwart his best intentions.
 I quickly responded with my best off-the-cuff advice.
 But then I turned Tricia for in-the-trenches expertise.

 Here is James’ initial question followed by my advice and then Tricia’s.
 We all welcome your comments and insights.

 This may seem weird but I’m not sure where else to turn.
 I am a 42 year old male with ADHD.
 My wife was recently diagnosed with multiple sclerosis and I feel as though at times I could handle things in a more mature manner but I know I don’t.
 I want to be as supportive and helpful to her as possible and be less self absorbed.
 I’ve thought maybe a therapist can help me with some of this but I know a lot of my behavior is ADHD related.